 Overall, while publishing professionals are either indifferent to the quality of writing coming out of MFA-CW programs or critical of it, they acknowledge that the existence of the programs make their jobs easier in many inadvertent ways: Despite purporting to train students how to write well, they train students in how the industry works, and the social ties formed within programs can be of benefit to publishers, both during the promotional practice of "blurbing" or in attracting new authors.
-In turn, with regards to increased sales, authors who work as professors in MFA-CW programs may be more attractive to publishers if they are tied into networks of other MFA-CW programs might not train their students in how to "write well," they may train their students in how to "read well," creating new markets for modern literature that publishers depend upon.
+In turn, with regards to increased sales, authors who work as professors in MFA-CW programs may be more attractive to publishers if they are tied into networks of other MFA-CW professors who may read and assign their books.
+And finally, while MFA-CW programs might not train their students in how to "write well," they may train their students in how to "read well," creating new markets for modern literature that publishers depend upon.